-- 1. The Court requires the parties to exchange motions in limine, exhibit lists, actual exhibits, party/attorney lists, witness lists, and deposition excerpts 14 days before the trial date. - a.
+- The Court requires the parties to exchange proposed jury charges, motions in limine, exhibit lists, actual exhibits, party/attorney lists, witness lists, and deposition excerpts BEFORE the docket call, which is usually conducted by the coordinator by email the Friday that is 10 days before the trial date. - a.
 Eliminate duplicate exhibits, if possible, by agreement. - b.
 Mark an 8 x 11 size exhibit for any blowup used. - c.
 Be prepared to advise the Court of exhibit numbers for which you have no objection. - d.
 Please work diligently to hone your motion in limine to the issues in the case rather than a boilerplate "everything but the kitchen sink" motion.
 Then work with opposing counsel or pro se parties to narrow those issues by agreement.
 As you can imagine, the Court will frown on having to consider 40 different limine points while the jury panel is waiting in the hall. - e.
 When preparing video deposition excerpts to play at trial, remember that some portions may be excluded under the Texas Rules of Evidence, and be prepared to present only the admitted portions without having to stop and start the presentation repeatedly in front of the jury.
 This may mean being prepared to edit the video deposition quickly during the course of the trial.

-I. DAUBERT MOTIONS
+H. DAUBERT MOTIONS

-1. All Daubert Motions (motions to exclude expert witness testimony) should be filed AND set for hearing WELL IN ADVANCE OF TRIAL (i.e. not on the eve of trial).
+All Daubert Motions (motions to exclude expert witness testimony) should be filed AND set for hearing WELL IN ADVANCE OF TRIAL (i.e. not on the eve of trial).
 The Court will NOT consider such motions filed after the deadline in the docket control order without a motion for leave demonstrating exceptionally good cause.

-J. DEPOSITIONS
+I. DEPOSITIONS